 Kazak tribal rugs were woven by both nomadic and village dwelling tribespeople in the highest regions of the Caucasus.
 The best 19th century Kazaks are characterized by their high-quality dyes and breadth of color palette.
 They are loosely knotted, often with thicker, wooly pile that enhances their powerful, rugged atmosphere.
 Paired with their traditional, deeply saturated palettes of primary colors, the elemental, often spacious designs of Kazak rugs assume a bold, graphic quality.
 The genre includes a large number of regional substyles, including Karachov, Lori Pambak and Sewan, that are easily recognizable due to distinctive, often symbolic design elements traditionally incorporated into each group’s weavings.
 See which of these rare, enrapturing antique Kazak rugs are available here, in the gallery

 Karabagh carpets issue from a mountainous border region inhabited since the 17th century by people of varying religious and cultural backgrounds.
 Many Karabagh rugs were created by Armenian weavers who employed ancient Christian symbolic motifs into their patterns.
 For instance, the prized “Eagle Kazak” design, also known as Chelaberd Karabagh, whose sunburst medallions are often interpreted to symbolize Christ and his twelve apostles.
 Other design styles, such as the equally famed “Cloudband Kazak” (Chonzoresk Karabagh), bring Far Eastern dragon imageries into this cohesive blend of influences.
-Karabagh rugs often use saturated earthy colors, spontaneous drawing and deconstructed animal motifs.
+Karabagh rugs often use saturated earthy colors, spontaneous drawing and deconstructed animal motifs, which is frequently included in tribal Kurdish weaving.
 A specialized group incorporates lush florid designs influenced by the Russian Georgian style.
 To browse a selection of exquisite antique Karabagh carpets in the gallery, click here.

 Gendje rugs are associated with the market town of the same name, through which Caucasian carpets from diverse neighboring areas of Kazak, Karabagh, Shirvan and Baku passed during the 19th century.The most recognizable Gendje design style consists of a field of broad diagonal stripes containing small abstracted flowers.
 Gendje weavers were often inspired by patterns and motifs from each of these surrounding traditions, particularly Kazak, reproducing them in the finer weave that is synonymous with this region.
 Runner dimensions, rare in many other styles, were frequently produced and are strongly associated with this region.
 To view a selection of antique Gendje rugs in the gallery, click here.